Example scripts¶

 Goo uses two simulation engines: one for cell mechanics on meshes and one for discrete molecular reactions on KD-trees and gene regulatory circuitry for each cell.
 Molecular processes happen at faster time scale than cell mechanics; therefore physics_dt typically needs be set at least 10 times larger than molecular_dt.

-The setup_world() function always needs be defined.
+The setup_world() function always needs be defined, and it’s best practice to always set a random seed for reproducibility.
 It sets some general parameters (e.g. turning gravity off), units and length scales.

 sim.setup_world(seed=2024)

-Lastly, cell behaviors–cell division, adhesion, motility, signal sensing and transduction–can be modelled in a modular fashion using handlers.
-Handlers execute functions sequentially at every time step.
+Handlers modularly define cell behavior.
+They execute functions sequentially at every time step.
 They can take some parameters as arguments to control e.g. the rate of division based on cell volume.
-In this example, we model cell growth, homotypic adhesion, volume-based division (target volume of 50 \(\mu m^3\) with a std.dev. of 1) and gaussian random motion.
+Add handlers to the simulator to control these aspects.
+For example: these lines model cell growth, homotypic adhesion, volume-based division (target volume of 50 \(\mu m^3\) with a std.dev. of 1) and gaussian random motion.

 sim.add_handlers(